Bedrock-OSS/bedrock-wiki/docs/world-generation/jigsaw-structures.md

 -   `max_depth`: How large you structure will be.
 Values can be 1 through 20 inclusive and the larger the number the larger the structure.

-    A vanilla village is 6 for reference.
+    A vanilla village on java is 6 for reference.
+A trial chamber is 20.

     The depth determines how many jigsaws will be placed in a row before terminating the chain.
     For example if the structure starts with a structure with 1 generating jigsaw it will place 1 extension which counts as 1 level however if that extension places a piece with 3 generating jigsaws each piece placed by those will count as a level so all 3 will count as level 2, if they each place 3 more then all of those will count as level 3 and so on.